posmishka/linux/README.md

 specific for the server usage things

 # vim
-it's to cool to store it
+it's to cool to store it inside other directories